AdobeDocs/analytics.en/help/admin/admin/realtime/realtime-metrics.md

 ---
 description: Lists metrics and dimensions supported by Real-Time reports.
 Classifications are also supported, if you have defined them.
-seo-description: Lists metrics and dimensions supported by Real-Time reports.
-Classifications are also supported, if you have defined them.
-seo-title: Supported real-time metrics and dimensions
 solution: Analytics
 title: Supported real-time metrics and dimensions
 topic: Reports